HelmchenLabSoftware/Cascade/README.md

 #### What does the output of the algorithm mean?

->The output is the estimated probability of action potentials, at the same resolution as the original calcium recording.
-If you sum over the trace in time, you will get the estimated **number of action potentials**.
-If you multiply the trace with the frame rate, you will get an estimate of the instantaneous **firing rate**.
+>The output is the estimated probability of action potentials (spikes), at the same resolution as the original calcium recording.
+If you sum over the trace in time, you will get the estimated **number of spikes**.
+If you multiply the trace with the frame rate, you will get an estimate of the **instantaneous spike rate**.
+Spike probability and spike rates can therefore be converted by multiplication with the frame rate.

 #### How large would a single spike be?
 >This depends on your frame rate (Hz) and on the smoothing (standard deviation, milliseconds) of your model.
 Use the following script to compute the spike probability shape for given parameters.
+>
+> **Smoothing** is the standard deviation of the Gaussian used to smooth the ground truth spike rate before it is used for training.
+In the file name of a pretrained model, the smoothing parameter is indicated.
+Read below for more details.
 >
 ```python
 from scipy.ndimage.filters import gaussian_filter
 import numpy as np